koyexes/andela-bootcamp-projects/README.md

  Any type of animal can inherit from the Animal class.

+ ###FINDING THE PRIME NUMBERS IN A SEQUENCE
+ This is a programming logic that filters out the prime numbers within a sequence of numbers based on the passed in limit of the sequence.

 ###DATA TYPE PROGRAMMING TASK
 This implements a programming logic that checks the the data type of the passed in input and return appropriate messages.

- ###FINDING THE PRIME NUMBERS IN A SEQUENCE
- This is a programming logic that filters out the prime numbers within a sequence of numbers based on the passed in limit of the sequence.

-###About Cart
-Cart helps people to keep track of the items when they are shopping to have a knowledge of how many items they are going to purchase finally.

 ###Objectives
 We are going to build a simple Shopping Cart application that will be executed from the browser.